ethras/flow-maestro/protocols/sub-issue-governance.md

 1. If resuming a parent, re-enumerate all `subIssues`
 2. Check for state changes since last session
 3. Select next child to work on
-4. Call startup on that child before proceeding
+4. Call `/launch` on that child before proceeding

-### When Completing Work
+### When Sealing Work
 1. Complete each child individually (quality gates + review)
-2. Only after ALL children are terminal, attempt parent completion
+2. Only after ALL children are sealed, prepare the parent seal
-3. Parent completion must reference all child completions by timestamp
+3. Parent seal must reference all child seal timestamps

 ## Common Anti-Patterns

-### ❌ "Parent-First Logging"
+### ❌ "Parent-First Progress Logs"
-Logging implementation work on the parent instead of the child.
+Recording `/progress` updates on the parent instead of the child.

 **Why it's wrong**: Future agents can't trace which code belongs to which sub-issue.
 Context is lost.

-**Correct approach**: Log on the child, reference from parent.
+**Correct approach**: Run `/progress` on the child, reference from the parent.

-### ❌ "Assumed Parent Startup"
+### ❌ "Assumed Parent Launch"
-Starting implementation work without calling startup on the specific sub-issue.
+Starting implementation work without running `/launch` on the specific sub-issue.

 **Why it's wrong**: Missing sub-issue-specific context, acceptance criteria, and history.

-**Correct approach**: Always call startup on the child before implementation.
+**Correct approach**: Always run `/launch {"issue":{"id":"<child-id>","mode":"start"}}` before implementation.

-### ❌ "Premature Parent Completion"
+### ❌ "Premature Parent Seal"
-Attempting to complete a parent while children remain non-terminal.
+Attempting to seal a parent while children remain non-terminal.

 **Why it's wrong**: Breaks project tracking, hides incomplete work.

-**Correct approach**: Complete all children first, then parent references them.
+**Correct approach**: Seal all children first, then seal the parent referencing them.

 ### ❌ "Context Duplication"
 Copying technical context from child to parent or vice versa.